dkfriend07/test-smart-tutorial/source/index.html.md

 Following the ```FHIR.oauth2.authorize```, the app will redirect to the authentication server, which, on a successful authentication, will redirect back to the ```Redirect URI```, in this case, index.html

 <aside class="notice">
-The oauth2 client id is an identifier, not a secret.
+The OAuth 2 client id is an identifier, not a secret.
 As such, it does not need to be hidden.
 It's used in conjunction with the other information provided through app registration to launch your application.
-If another app has access to your oauth2 client id they will not be able to masquerade as your application.
+If another app has access to your OAuth 2 client id they will not be able to masquerade as your application.
 </aside>

 # Access Token Retrieval